mhsnar/DiscreteREAP/README.md

 ## Citing DisREAP:

-If you use the ERG Toolbox, please use the following BibTeX entry:
+If you use the DisREAP Toolbox, please use the following BibTeX entry:
 ```bibtex

 @INPROCEEDINGS{Amiri:DiscreteREAP,